 It’s a good idea to have some test pieces to see how the material will react to various speed and power settings as we will see later on.

 The next step is to focus the laser.
 In order to do this, you will require the green acrylic focus tool.
 This tool is used to establish the correct distance between the top of your material, and the bottom of the laser.
-This will ensure it focus’ correctly.
+This will ensure it focuses correctly.